• Slide title

-This is a variation of a Kitchen Sanctuary recipe, in which the chicken is coated and cooked in batter.
-In an aim for a healthier dish, I've adapted the recipe, so that the chicken is simply stir fried.
+This is a variation of a Kitchen Sanctuary recipe, in which the chicken is coated and cooked in a kind of batter.
+In an aim for a slightly healthier dish, I've simply marinated the chicken in Shaoxing and cornflour before stir frying.

 This a sweet and spicy dish in which I've used honey as the main sweetness element, as this is often combined with soy sauce in traditional Chinese cooking.